orbisgis/h2gis/docs/dev/ST_Graph.md

   <li>Edge geometries are left untouched.</li>
   <li> <i>Coordinates</i> within a given tolerance of each other are not
   necessarily snapped together.
-Only the first and last coordinates of a GEOMETRY are considered to be nodes, and only <i>nodes</i> within a given tolerance of each other are snapped together.</li>
+Only the first and last coordinates of a Geometry are considered to be nodes, and only <i>nodes</i> within a given tolerance of each other are snapped together.</li>
   </ul>
   </p>